 In both the indoor and outdoor environments the children are encouraged to develop both their gross and fine motor skills through opportunities to be active and interactive.
 The use of wheeled vehicles, small PE equipment used for games, construction using wooden bricks, large scale art projects and access to gardens, sand and water play, to name but a few activities all support children in developing their co-ordination, control and movement.
 Children are encouraged to understand the importance of physical activity and what they need to do to be healthy and safe.
 Their free access to snacks of fruit and regular cooking opportunities enable children to begin to make healthy choices in relation to food.

 Personal, Social and Emotional Development

-Through a wide and varied selection of activities, i.e. circle time, show and tell, stories, sharing home life through learning journeys and role play, all children are given opportunities to discuss their families, friends, ideas and feelings.
+Through a wide and varied selection of activities, such as circle time, show and tell, stories, sharing home life through learning journeys and role play, all children are given opportunities to discuss their families, friends, ideas and feelings.
 It is important that each child feels valued so that a strong self-image and self-esteem are promoted.
 The group, paired and individual support given to children if necessary helps them to form positive relationships and to develop respect for each other.
 Children learn to play co-operatively.
 High expectations of acceptable behaviour are continually addressed with the children.
 Social skills and learning to manage their feelings, in the context of the activities provided, supports children at all times.
 Positive praise is used to emphasise children’s abilities to develop their confidence and self-worth.